michelesr/thesis/src/ci.md

 - Docker and Docker Compose

-For every component used in the implementation, the installation and configuration procedure will be exposed.
+For every component used in the implementation, the installation and configuration procedure is explained.
 The procedure can be reproduced in desktop environment as well as in servers.

 ## Gogs - Go Git Service